 Public value as a concept offers a unifying theme that facilitates the discussion of public sector success (Smith, Anderson & Teicher, 2004).
-Public value is described as a measure which recognizes public organizations that consume public resources and these resources or õeffortö need to be accounted for in measuring success.
+More describes public value as a measure that recognizes that public organizations consume public resources and these resources or "effort" need to be accounted for in measuring success.
 Public value is based on the perceptions and expectations of the stakeholder rather than a quantified set of measures.
 This presents a dilemma in that the expectations of various stakeholders groups may not be consistent.
-This can be satisfactorily resolved by measuring procurement success only in terms of the expectations of www.bilateral.org (last update 2009)
+This can be satisfactorily resolved by measuring procurement's success only in terms of the expectations of key funding stakeholders, including the public.
+Public choice theory assumes, inter alia, that the actions of those acting in the public arena are motivated by self-interest and that there is no direct reward for groups that inter benefits on a public that is aware of neither the benefits nor their source (Shaw, 2002).